Haley477/Coordination-Application/README.md

 # Coordination-Application

-This is a project that has a shared to-do list, team discussion board which is organized by topics, and dashboard
+This is a project that has a shared to-do list, team discussion board which is organized by topics, and dashboard.

-Has real time updates for discussion board
+Has real time updates for discussion board.

-Eventually need to add better and more correct roles
+Eventually need to add better and more correct roles.

 # Contributors